aspirantll/instance-segmentation/README.md

-# instance segmentation based on boundary detection
+# instance segmentation based one stage object detector and spatial embeddings
-This project implements a new approach for object segementation.
+This project implements a new approach for instance segementation.
 ## requirements
 The dependencies are as following:
 * pytorch v1.3+